supechicken/crdyboot/README.md

 Pronounced CUR-dee-boot.

 Crdyboot is a UEFI bootloader for ChromeOS Flex.
-It is not yet in use.

 Crdyboot acts as a bridge between UEFI firmware and the Chromebook style of booting.
 It uses [vboot] to select and validate an appropriate